 Physiological roles of salt in the human body

-Despite its recent bad press, there is no doubt that an adequate intake of salt in the human diet is required to maintain good health.
 The Institute of Medicine recommends that healthy adults consume 1500 mg of sodium, or 3.8 grams of salt, to replace the amount lost daily on average through sweat and urination.
 (5) (Ironically, this recommendation is almost double the amount theoretically consumed by Paleolithic man.)
 The minimum physiological requirement of sodium simply to sustain life has been estimated to be 500 mg of sodium per day.
 (6)

 Sodium is a vital nutrient.
 It’s a major component of extracellular fluid, and is essential for maintaining the volume of the plasma to allow adequate tissue perfusion and normal cellular metabolism.
 (7) Because sodium is used as an extracellular cation, it is typically found in the blood and lymph fluid.
 The maintenance of extracellular fluid volume is an important physiologic function of the sodium in the body, particularly in regards to cardiovascular health.

 Besides helping to maintain fluid balance and cardiovascular function, sodium and chloride ions also play an important role in the nervous system.
 Changes in the concentrations of these ions allow neurons to send signals to other neurons and cells, allowing for nerve transmission as well as mechanical movement.
 Chloride ions provided by salt are secreted in the gastric juice as hydrochloric acid (HCL).
 And HCL is vital to the digestion of food and the destruction of food-borne pathogens in the stomach.
 (8)